matrix-org/synapse/docs/usage/configuration/config_documentation.md

 1. The first part (in this section of the manual) defines which shardable tasks are delegated to privileged workers.
-This allows unprivileged workers to make request a privileged worker to act on their behalf.
+This allows unprivileged workers to make requests to a privileged worker to act on their behalf.
 1. [The second part](#individual-worker-configuration)
    controls the behaviour of individual workers in isolation.